ProfessrOak/t440p-hackintosh-efi-collection/README.md

 The reason why I had to do this was because github wouldn't let me upload more than 100 files at a time, for those curious.

+*If you're using the stock trackpad and not the T450/ X1 Carbon 3rd gen trackpad, then your trackpad may not work.
+I haven't tested it yet with the stock trackpad.
+*You'll need to use OpenCore Legacy Patcher to first patch the installation media by clicking on "Create macOS installer", then run it again after booting into Ventura.
+The reason why this is required is because Ventura doesn't have any native support for HD 4600 graphics.